 “Blessed are those who mourn, for they shall be comforted.”

 They “shall” be comforted.
 It will happen, even if it doesn’t seem possible right now.
+This New Testament Bible verse can bring great comfort to a grieving mother.
+I know it did me.

 20. Philippians 4:6-7